Adzz/gcp_secret_provider/README.md

 end
 ```

-Then in your `config/prod.exs` or your `releases.exs` you can write this:
+Then in your `runtime.exs` you can write this:

 ```elixir
 config(:db, Db.Repo,